mtlynch/mtlynch.io/content/posts/budget-nas/index.md

 {{<img src="a320i-k-compat.png" alt="Screenshot of ASUS support page saying ASUS Prime A320I-K supports Athlon 3000G at version 2203" caption="The ASUS Prime A320I-K [CPU compatibility page](https://www.asus.com/Motherboards-Components/Motherboards/PRIME/PRIME-A320I-K/HelpDesk_CPU/) claims it's compatible with the Athlon 3000G starting at BIOS version 2203." hasBorder="true">}}

 After upgrading to 5862, I _still_ couldn't get a boot.
 Then, I realized that I was plugging in the HDMI cable into the DisplayPort port by mistake.

+TODO: Photo of ports

 So it's possible that this whole thing was just me being an idiot and not realizing I had the wrong port.
 Was I doing that the whole time?
 Was this whole parts-borrowing fiasco even necessary?

 I can't remember if I 100% confirmed I had the right video port when I was testing pre-BIOS upgrade.
 I _think_ I did, but it's possible I had it wrong the whole time.